-There are over 3,500 computers spread over the four University campuses available for students use.
-The University uses a Virtual Learning Environment called Blackboard where students can access course materials and communicate with staff and other students via message boards.
+The University uses a Virtual Learning Environment called Blackboard where students access their course materials, and can communicate and collaborate with staff and other students.

 At University level, Services for Students provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers and the chaplaincy providing multi-faith guidance.
 The International Office provides particular support for international students.
 The University of Westminster Students' Union also provides a range of facilities to support all students during their time at the University.